Symptoms of Low Testosterone

 3. Baseline labs to find causes and ensure safety: LH, FSH, prolactin, CBC/hematocrit, PSA, liver function, lipids, ± estradiol, thyroid, and fertility considerations.

 We always correlate numbers with how you feel — and we address reversible causes first.
+If prolactin is elevated, we may order a pituitary MRI to check for a benign prolactinoma.

 Common Causes